mdadams/clang_libraries_companion/README.md

 declarations in the std namespace in that header.)
 The C++ standard library included with version 13 and above of GCC has support for std::format.

+For convenience, a Dockerfile is provided in order to build a containerized environment that includes all of the necessary software dependencies.
+More information on this Dockerfile is provided in a later section.

 Building the Software
 ---------------------